shah21/Data-Bucket/README.md

    npm install
    ```
 4. Enter your API keys and Database credentials in .env
-   🗒️ You can find example .env file from repo
+   🗒️ You can find example .env file from repo.

    ```JS
     API_KEY = ENTER YOUR API